megabyte112/indigo-install-template/README.md

 The `services` file is a list contaning every systemd service that needs to be enabled.
 If you need the username, use `$username`.
 Remember to remove the example line!

 The `setup.sh` script is ran after installation.
 You can put anything you like in there to prepare the system.
+Two arguments are passes to this script: the first is the username, and the second is the network adapter.

 Finally, the `config` directory acts like the root of the filesystem.
 It gets copied to the root of the final installation.
 This is where your configs should go!
 Assume the username is exactly `username`.
 For example, if you wanted to configure `picom`, you would place your configuration file in `config/home/username/.config/picom/picom.conf`.
 You can make your own folders in here too, like `usr` and `etc`.